lephare-photoz/lephare/docs/detailed.rst

 The extinction laws and dust emission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A set of extinction laws are available in the directory (``$LEPHAREDIR/ext/``).
-Several extinction laws can be used and set up in the keyword ``EXTINC_LAW``.
+A set of extinction (or attenuation) laws are available in the directory (``$LEPHAREDIR/ext/``).
+Several extinction laws can be used at the same time and set up in the keyword ``EXTINC_LAW``.
 Each extinction law will be applied to a range of SED models specified by the keywords ``MOD_EXTINC``.
 The model number corresponds to the rank in the list of SEDs used in ``GAL_SED``.
-The number of models must be twice the number of extinction laws.
+For each extinction law, two numbers needs to be provided indicating the first and last model number of a range.
+So, the number of models must be twice the number of extinction laws.
+For instance, if ``EXTINC_LAW SMC_prevot.dat,SB_calzetti.dat``, we expect four numbers for ``MOD_EXTINC 13,23,23,31`` with the first law applied to the model between 13 and 23, and the second law between 23 and 31.

 The different values of reddening excess E(B-V) are given in the keyword ``EB_V`` and will apply to all extinction laws.
 The extinguished flux is : :math:`F_{\lambda}^e = F_{\lambda}^0\  10^{-0.4 A_{\lambda}}=  F_{\lambda}^0\  10^{-0.4 k_{\lambda} E(B-V)}`

-If extinction is applied, a new estimate of the IR dust luminosity is computed by measuring the amount of light absorbed.
-Some templates don’t include dust emission.
-We add the possibility of having the dust emission by using ``ADD_DUSTEM YES``.
-In such case, we use the templates from Bethermin et al. (2012) and sum their flux contribution to the stellar template (e.g. BC03). **Don’t use this option if your templates already include dust emission**.
-The B12 templates are different for each redshift.
-However, a current limitation of the code is that an incorrect dust SED is displayed in the .spec file (while the fit is correct).
-Therefore, we use by default only one B12 template at :math:`z=0`.
-The fit will be correct if you use all templates (but not the final display).
+If dust extinction is applied, a prediction of the expected IR dust luminosity is computed using energy balance.

+Some templates don’t include dust emission, as for instance BC03 (or any template extrapolated in infrared using CSP models).
+We add the possibility of having the dust emission by using ``ADD_DUSTEM YES`` using this energy balance principle.
+In such case, we use the templates from Bethermin et al. (2012) (hereafter B12) and sum their flux contribution to the stellar template (e.g. BC03). **Don’t use this option if your templates already include dust emission**.
+The B12 templates are different for each redshift, as given in the `B12 list <https://github.com/lephare-photoz/lephare-data/blob/main/sed/GAL/BETHERMIN12/BETHERMIN12_MOD.list>`_.
+However, a current limitation of the code is that we can display only the first template of the list in FIR in the .spec file, while we use the correct redshifted template when we do the fit.
+This limitation affect only the display of the .spec file in FIR.
+But to avoid confusion, we limit ourself to only one B12 template in the list.
+You can decide to remove the comments in front of the other B12 templates and use all of them, knowing that the display could be affected (but the internal fit correct).

 The Emission lines
 ~~~~~~~~~~~~~~~~~~

-The role of nebular emission lines in medium- and even broad-band filters has been shown to be essential in several cases (Ilbert et 2009, Schearer et al. 2009, Labbe et al. 2013, Stefanon et al. 2015).
-Some templates already include emission lines.
+The role of nebular emission lines is essential when using medium-bands (Ilbert et 2009), but also when using only broad-band filters (Schearer et al. 2009, Labbe et al. 2013, Stefanon et al. 2015).
+Some galaxy templates already include emission lines.
 In this case, you could use ``EM_LINES NO`` to avoid creating additional ones.
-To include emission lines in the template SEDs if they don’t exist, one of the available methods must be selected through the parameter ``EM_LINES``.
+To include emission lines in the template galaxy SEDs if they don’t exist, one of the available methods must be selected through the parameter ``EM_LINES``.
 There are three different options:

 -  **EMP_UV** LePHARE accounts for the contribution of emission lines with a simple recipe based on the Kennicutt (1998) relations.
 The SFR is estimated from UV luminosity, which in turn defines the H\ :math:`\alpha` luminosity.
 Intensity of other lines (:math:`Ly_{\alpha}`, :math:`H_{\alpha}`, :math:`H_{\beta}`, [OII], OIII[4959] and OIII[5007]) are defined accordingly by using the flux ratios provided in Ilbert et al. (2009) and slightly adjusted since.
 The UV luminosity is derived directly from the SED template.
 Emission lines are not considered in red galaxies with :math:`(NUV-r)_{ABS}\ge 4` (rest frame, dust corrected color).
 This option works for any kind of input template.